AlfCano/rk.survey.design/README.md

 *   **Subset Survey Object:**
     *   Filters a design based on a logical condition to create a new, smaller `svydesign` object, preserving variable metadata.

+*   **Create Survey Object:**
+    *   Creating a design based on a data.frame object, preserving variable metadata.

 ## Requirements